IBM-Cloud/Bluemix-ServiceBroker/README.md

 To register your broker, run the following CLI command. "yourBrokerName" is a name you give to your broker, userID/password are those to access the broker and URL4yourBroker is the address under which the broker is accessible to the Bluemix/Cloud Foundry cloud controller (the piece of software managing the services and more):
 `cf create-service-broker yourBrokerName userID password URL4yourBroker --space-scoped`

 It registers your broker in the current space.
 Because the catalog in the Bluemix Console (the Web interface) is managed and shown for the organization, services offered through space-scoped private brokers are not listed.
 They are however visible in the Bluemix marketplace accessible via the CLI:
 `cf marketplace`

 The above command lists all services available to you, including the service brought in by the space-scoped private broker.

 Another option to see whether the broker has been successfully created is to list the brokers:
 `cf service-brokers`

 To use a service offered via a broker it needs to be provisioned.
-This is done by creating a service instance of a specific service and one of its offered plans:
+This is done by creating a service instance of a specific service and one of its offered plans. "yourServiceName" is the name you want to give to the service:
 `cf create-service your-offered-service selected-plan yourServiceName`

-Delete
+A provisioned service can be removed by deleting it, referencing its name:
+`cf delete-service yourServiceName`

+If you want to get rid of the broker, simply delete it:
 `cf delete-service-broker yourBrokerName`
+Note that only brokers which do not have any associated services provisioned (read: "the service is in use") can be deleted.

 ## Bluemix Dedicated and Bluemix Local: Standard Private Brokers